Season of Giving: Tulsa Area Holiday Gifts and Donations

 Emergency Infant Services

-Emergency Infant Services is a non-denominational, non-profit organization which assists over 18,000 infants and toddlers annually.
+Emergency Infant Services is a non-denominational, non-profit organization that assists over 18,000 infants and toddlers annually.
 Funded through the generosity of the community, staff and volunteers work together to make sure that infants and toddlers have the essentials they need.

 There are so many ways that an individual or a group can make a difference in the lives of these infants and toddlers.
 EIS accepts donations online, in-person, through their Amazon wish list or by mail.
 Key wish list items are diapers, wipes, clothing, formula, toys and books, car seats, etc. Learn more at eistulsa.org/donate